Best Viewed using Internet Explorer

 The Collins 204F-1 2.5Kw amplifier pictured below will be an option for full legal limit++ operation on 160m AM, which is saying a lot respect to any amplifier!
 Click here to read my story on finding this piece of Collins history and about my aquisition of the Collins 204F-1 as published in DX-Magazine.

-I have once again developed a good test bench where I am now spending a good deal of time in support of my efforts developing repeater systems and a linking hub that began with the N2CKH/R 6 meter repeater system.
+At my Lakewood, NJ QTH I had developed a good test bench where I am now spending a good deal of time in support of my efforts developing repeater systems and a linking hub that began with the N2CKH/R 6 meter repeater system.

 In NJ I had 6m, 2m, 1.25m and 70cm repeaters on the air from Lakewood and two Internet Radio Linking Project (IRLP) nodes (see the system diagram below) to support worldwide linking.
 I even built a seperate building on the property to house all the repeaters, when I relocated to NC it was my intention to locate a place that had a suitable building in place for the repeater station and I did find such a place.